 GRAINS OR CEREALS

 Grains.
-Once or twice per week you may have some rice, oats, quinoa, yellow corn as cornmeal or polenta, amaranth, millet, barley, rye and other grains.
+Once or twice per week you may have some steel-cut oats or oatmeal, quinoa, yellow corn as cornmeal or polenta, amaranth, millet, barley, rye and other grains.
 Buckwheat is a little more toxic and best avoided altogether.
 White corn is not recommended at all.

 Some people feel better avoiding all gluten-containing grains, which include oats, rye, barley and wheat.

 Some who are gluten-intolerant find that if they follow a complete development program for a few months, including following the diet strictly, their bodies become less sensitive to gluten.
 Presumably this is because the intestines heal and are less ‘leaky’ and less irritated.

 Wheat.
 Wheat and spelt are very hybridized and irritating foods for most people.
 For this reason, we suggest avoiding all wheat and spelt.

 Breads.
 Avoid all wheat bread and all multi-grain breads that usually contain a lot of wheat.
 Also, limit all bread to no more than two servings per week, at most.
 Bread is cooked at high temperature and is not the best food.